Robert Rosenkranz: Philanthropy

 In 1985, Rosenkranz founded the Rosenkranz Foundation with the mission of encouraging fresh perspectives and innovation in public policy, higher education and the arts.
-One initiative of the foundation is the debate series Intelligence Squared U.S. Debates, established in New York City in 2006.
-A live event in New York, Intelligence Squared U.S. Debates is broadcast nationally by National Public Radio and televised by Bloomberg TV.
+One initiative of the foundation is Open to Debate, formerly known as Intelligence Squared U.S. Debates (established in New York City in 2006), a public policy debate series that provides a forum for reasoned public discourse through live events, a podcast, a weekly public radio program carried by hundreds of National Public Radio stations, and televised on Bloomberg TV.
+He serves on the board of directors for the Manhattan Institute, the Whitney Museum of American Art in New York, the Hoover Institution at Stanford University in California, the Serpentine Galleries, and the Buck Institute for Research on Aging.
+He is also a member of the Council on Foreign Relations.

 In late 2009, Yale University dedicated its new building, Rosenkranz Hall, in recognition of Rosenkranz's philanthropic work.
 Rosenkranz Hall is home to Yale's social sciences and international studies departments.

 In April 2010, Rosenkranz was honored by the Manhattan Institute with their annual Alexander Hamilton Award, which he received in recognition of his founding of the Intelligence Squared U.S. debate series.